hyoshioka0128/rpmoci/README.md

 sudo rpmoci build --image tini --tag my-first-rpmoci-image
 ```

-The image will be created in a OCI layout directory called `tini`.
+The image will be created in an OCI layout directory called `tini`.
 rpmoci doesn't handle image distribution - users are expected to use tools like [oras](https://oras.land/) or [skopeo](https://github.com/containers/skopeo) to push the image to a registry.

 A lockfile, `rpmoci.lock`, will be created so you can re-run the build later and get the same packages.